 Since my adoption of digital I find my photographic tastes have widened, whereas once I was predominantly interested in wildlife and natural history, I now find I am trying all sorts of new techniques.
-I am currently experimenting with HDR, a technique using multiple exposures of different exposures to maximise the tonal range reproduced in an image.

 I have been making a conscious effort to go out and explore with the primary view of taking and making photographic images and as such I have noticed my “success rate” in producing images I am pleased with has risen dramatically.
 This has been aided by my use of GPS devices and mapping software on my PC which enables me to look for potential locations and plan walks in advance of actually setting out.
 It increases the hit rate though is not 100% guaranteed.